KIT Study Ambassadors

 Study Preparation at the MINT-Kolleg

-Courses for prospective students for the summer semester 2016 will start in April 2016.
-Basic principles in mathematics, informatics, physics and chemistry will be taught.
-Refugees may audit these preparation courses during the summer semester 2016.
-The courses will be held during the summer semester lecture times (Monday, April 18th to Friday, July 23rd).
+The MINT-Kolleg offers courses for prospective students.
+In these courses, the basic principles in mathematics, informatics, physics and chemistry will be taught.
+Refugees may audit these preparation courses.
+The courses will be held during the semester lecture times.

 Study Preparation Online